Matveibos/rails_answers_and_guides/action_mailer_tutorial.md

-1. How to see succesful message without deliver?
+1. How to see succesful message without deliver? letter_oppener

             First add the gem to your development environment and run the bundle command to install it. gem "letter_opener", :group => :development
             Then set the delivery method in config/environments/development.rb config.action_mailer.delivery_method = :letter_opener
 2. How to create simple ActionMailer?

             # app/mailers/user_mailer.rb